 - Jargon and acronyms.
-It’s easy to scatter industry standard buzzwords and shorthand, assuming that every reader will know what they mean.
+It’s easy to scatter industry-standard buzzwords and shorthand, assuming that every reader will know what they mean.
 Making assumptions about what readers know is dangerous.

 - Wanting to sound big and clever.
-Research shows that using short words make writers seem more intelligent, but many people think they have to use long words and complicated sentences to appear smart.
+Research shows that using short words makes writers seem more intelligent, but many people think they have to use long words and complicated sentences to appear smart.
 Too much IT copy looks like the winner of an obfuscated code competition translated into English.

 But this could be the start of a beautiful friendship

-- Top down design.
+- Top-down design.
 The Pyramid Principle (Barbara Minto) brilliantly describes how to persuade people through writing.
 Writing to Deadline (Don Murray) talks about how to construct an article and tell a story.
 Both books are short and sweet.